Skip to main content

 Nutritional Strategies for Cognitive Support

 Your diet provides the fundamental building blocks for brain health.
-During treatment with anastrozole, it is particularly important to focus on foods that support and reduce inflammation.
+During treatment with anastrozole, it is particularly important to focus on foods that support cognitive function and reduce inflammation.
 A diet rich in omega-3 fatty acids, found in fatty fish like salmon, as well as in walnuts and flaxseeds, can help to support the structural integrity of brain cells.
 These healthy fats are a key component of neuronal membranes and are essential for efficient cell-to-cell communication.

 Antioxidant-rich foods, such as berries, dark leafy greens, and other colorful fruits and vegetables, can help to protect the brain from oxidative stress.
 This is particularly important because the hormonal changes induced by anastrozole can increase inflammation and oxidative damage.
 By providing your body with a steady supply of these protective compounds, you can help to shield your brain from these harmful effects.